-- ➤ the financial statements of the Housing Division, which is a major fund, represent 27.93 percent of the assets and deferred outflows of resources, 11.99 percent of net position, and 3.53 percent of the revenues of the business-type activities; - ➤ the financial statements of the Nevada System of Higher Education, which is a discretely presented component unit, represent 96.86 percent of assets and deferred outflows of resources, 99.75 percent of net position, and 97.56 percent of revenues of the discretely presented component units; - ➤ the financial statements of the Self Insurance and Insurance Premiums Internal Service Funds which, in the aggregate, represent less than one percent of the assets and deferred outflows of resources and the net position, and 1.75 percent of the revenues of the aggregate remaining fund information;
+- the financial statements of the Nevada System of Higher Education, which is a discretely presented component unit, represent 97.54 percent of assets and deferred outflows of resources, 99.57 percent of net position, and 97.64 percent of revenues of the discretely presented component units; - the financial statements of the Self Insurance and Insurance Premiums Internal Service Funds which, in the aggregate, represent less than one percent of the assets and deferred outflows of resources and the net position, and 2.25 percent of the revenues of the aggregate remaining fund information; - the financial statements of the Pension Trust Funds and the Other Employee Benefit Trust Fund

-- ➤ the financial statements of the Pension Trust Funds and the Other Employee Benefit Trust Fund State Retirees' Fund, which in the aggregate represent 62.02 percent of the assets and deferred outflows of resources, 63.24 percent of the net position, and 27.78 percent of the revenues of the aggregate remaining fund information; - ➤ the financial statements of the Nevada College Savings Plan Private Purpose Trust Fund, which represent 32.43 percent of the assets and deferred outflows of resources, 33.53 percent of the net position and 56.69 percent of the revenues of the aggregate remaining fund information; - ➤ the financial statements of the Retirement Benefits Investment Fund Investment Trust Fund, which represent less than one percent of the assets and deferred outflows of resources, net position and revenues of the aggregate remaining fund information; and - the financial statements of the Division of Museums and History Dedicated Trust Fund, which represent less than one percent of the assets and deferred outflows of resources, fund balance and revenues of the aggregate remaining fund information.
+State Retirees' Fund, which in the aggregate, represent 58.36 percent of the assets and deferred outflows of resources, 58.98 percent of the net position and 28.70 percent of the revenues of the aggregate remaining fund information;

+- the financial statements of the Nevada College Savings Plan Private Purpose Trust Fund, which represent 35.69 percent of the assets and deferred outflows of resources, 36.67 percent of the net position and 22.49 percent of the revenues of the aggregate remaining fund information; - the financial statements of the Retirement Benefits Investment Fund Investment Trust Fund, which represent less than one percent of the assets and deferred outflows of resources, net position and revenues of the aggregate remaining fund information.

 Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the above-mentioned funds and entities, is based solely on the reports of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-The financial statements of the Division of Museums and History Dedicated Trust Fund, the Pension Trust Funds, the Insurance Premiums Internal Service Fund and the Retirement Benefits Investment Fund were not audited in accordance with Government Auditing Standards.
+The financial statements of the Pension Trust Funds, the Insurance Premiums Internal Service Fund and the Retirement Benefits Investment Fund were not audited in accordance with Government Auditing Standards.